 For 8 hours after seam application, protect the sealed seams on your flooring.
 This will ensure the proper seam bond.
 If your seams are disturbed before they're dry, permanent damage may result.

 Maintain room temperature at 65 degrees Fahrenheit for 48 hours after installation is completed.
 This assures proper curing, setting, and bonding of products.

 Use a damp sponge, cloth, or mop to wipe off the Armstrong logo and 800 number printed on the face of the floor.
 Be careful not to wipe across any seams.

 The adhesive under your floor needs time to thoroughly dry after installation.
 Therefore we recommend that you do not scrub or wash your floor for five days.

 Ceramic Tile Care - By Daltile.

-Contaminants and spills on a glazed ceramic tile are, generally, easier to clean then other, more impervious surfaces.
-Glazed tile products should be cleaned routinely with an all-purpose, non oil-based household or commercial cleaner.
+Contaminants and spills on a glazed ceramic tile are, generally, easier to clean than other, more impervious surfaces.
+Glazed tile products should be cleaned routinely with an all-purpose, non-oil-based household or commercial cleaner.
 The product chosen should also be grout joint cleaning compatible.
 The type of product may vary depending on the tile application and use.
-A multipurpose spray cleaner, which removes soap scum, hard water deposits, and mildew designed for every day use, can be used on wall tile areas in residential baths and showers.
+A multipurpose spray cleaner, which removes soap scum, hard water deposits, and mildew designed for everyday use, can be used on wall tile areas in residential baths and showers.